roohy/iLASH/README.md

 10. Percentage of k-mers(token, shingles) shared between the two samples on the matched haplotypes.

 The first line, for example, suggests that the first haplotype of the sample number 8 and the second haplotype of the sample number 39 share an IBD segment starting from basepair number 235345397 and ending in basepair number 236767330.
 The length of this segment is 2.97 cM. furthermore, the two samples share the same values for every k-mer in the region.

+Compiling iLASH and running it on the provided test data using sample configuration takes about 5 seconds on a mid-2015 Macbook Pro with a 2.5 GHz quad-core Intel Core i7 Processor.

 ## Configuration File